|Authorization Code:||SAI/ QMS/QM/001|

 SAI is an Open Education Institute which was founded on the Principle of Taxonomy that mixes Online Education with Experiential Learning Practicums, to form a Holistic Learning Curriculum, powered by Educational Technologies and Professional Pedagogy.
 SAI believes this is the future of a world with Equitable Global Education.

 SAI was founded in 2015 by the partnership of a passionate Educator (Beau Wickboldt) and a professional Web Developer (Jason Stephens).
-With the collaboration of the varied expertise and experiences they create the e-campus Educational Platform to merge the best of the Online Education Experience with the best of Hands-on Education.
+With the collaboration of the varied expertise and experiences, they created the e-campus Educational Platform to merge the best of the Online Education Experience with the best of Hands-on Education.